moritzmadern/Cassiopeia_LFQ/README.md

 ## Change Log

 ### 4.6.7 2024-05-11 (by Moritz Madern)
-1) Changed colors in heatmaps to a gradient of blue-yellow-red.
+1) Changed colors in heatmaps to a gradient ranging from blue-yellow-red.
 Added additional heatmaps that show log2-transformed and centered intensities (i.e., row-mean=0)
 2) Highlighting of proteins in volcano and MA plots is now achieved via text.
 Figure legends were consequently removed.
-3) Added optional GSEA analysis for mouse and human using the limma DE-testing results as input.
+3) Added optional GSEA analysis for mouse and human on the basis of the limma DE-testing results.
 GSEA result tables will be stored in "GSEA folder" alongside "dotplots"".
 Due to space constraints, the pdf report only shows enrichment maps.

 ### 4.6.6 2023-03-10 (by Weiqiang Chen)
 1) Cassiopeia_LFQ was changed to read "contaminants.fasta" instead of previous con_table.txt.